-(Diplomas are mailed to the graduates' permanent addresses by the Office of the University Registrar approximately eight weeks following the date of graduation.)
+(Diplomas are mailed to the graduates' permanent addresses by the Office of the University Registrar approximately eight weeks after graduation.)

-In addition to the All-University Commencement, each of the 14 schools and three programs may host individual school graduations and/or receptions.
-These smaller, more intimate ceremonies are held at various venues at the University and around New York City.
+In addition to the All-University Commencement, each of NYU's schools and programs may host individual school graduations and/or receptions.
+These smaller, more intimate ceremonies are held at various venues on campus and around New York City.